joalmjoalm/UnifyFS/docs/client-api.md

 ### File Status

-The API provides method for querying the status of a _UnifyFS_ file.
+The API provides methods for querying the status of a _UnifyFS_ file.
 The `unifyfs_stat()` method collects all available information and stores it within the provided `struct unifyfs_status`.
 Methods are also provided to query the individual pieces of information, such as `unifyfs_stat_laminated()` that returns the file's lamination status.

 ```C
 /* File status struct */